 If you own a home and have been making improvements, then you know this all too well.
 It’s great for Home Depot, Lowes, and lumber yards but not for our wallets!

-There has been a lot of talk recently in the press about the concerns of inflation getting out of control.
-So what can you do to protect against it and are there assets that help?
+There have been a lot of talks recently in the press about inflation getting out of control.
+So what can you do to protect against it, and are there assets that help?

-In this great Investopedia Article - 9 Assets for Protection Against Inflation they list the 9 as:
+In this outstanding Investopedia Article – 9 Assets for Protection Against Inflation, they list the nine as:

 60/40 Stock Bond

 Real Estate is named twice in this list, and several substantial real estate companies are in the S&P 500.
 So why is real Estate named in this list to protect against inflation?

 There are many reasons (and the article explains them well), but typically real estate values rise with inflation firstly, and secondly, rental income tends to grow with inflation.